openvstorage/openvstorage-health-check/RULES.md

 * Modules are defined by the product (e.g. arakoon, openvstorage, swift, ceph, docker, ...)

-* Write your code as dynamicly, modular, easy & lightweight as possible, this means:
+* Write your code as dynamicly, modular, easy & lightweight as possible.

+## Writing code (in depth rules for this REPO)

 * List of items and/or settings are initialized in the constructor (with short explanation)
 * Do not use print statements in the modules (except for the Main) use the the `Utils().logger(..)` instead.
 * Module unrelated stuff is added to the `utils/extension.py` (e.g. logger, system service detector, ...)
 * No unnecessary objects need to be created.
 If you use it alot, declare it in the initializor / constructor.
 * Testing scripts (in `testing/`) are used as pure educational / testing purpose
 * The directory `conf/` contains all settings and information of the open vstorage health check (in JSON)
 * For monitoring AKA unattended run, don't use spaces between methods in `Main`:
 ```
 if not self.unattended: print ""
 ```

 * Try to use 1 method for every module, except if there are several critical components in a module. (e.g.)
 **One critical component:**
 ```
 # Checking Alba